mbloch/mapshaper/docs/reference.html.md

 ## Command line syntax

 Mapshaper takes a list of commands and runs them in sequence, from left to right.
 A command consists of the name of a command prefixed by a hyphen, followed by options for the command.
-The initial import command `-i` can be omitted.
+If the first token is not a command, Mapshaper infers one: most file paths are treated as `-i`, while `.txt` command files are treated as `-run`.

 #### Example